 By mid-morning, we are called to leave the Rotterdam, so we put on our face masks and gloves before leaving the ship.
 US customs and immigration wave us through, as does US Health, since ship’s staff pre-processed the required paperwork the previous day.
 As we board our buses, many of the staff in the terminal wish us well, and one woman is waving a Canadian flag – very touching and much appreciated!
 We wait in the buses for about an hour, and then the Broward County Sheriff officers take us on a half-hour motorcade to a private area of the Fort Lauderdale / Hollywood airport (FLL).
 I must say, it’s a very impressive ride!

-I made no journal entries and took no photographs for the two days it took to sail from the Panama Canal to Fort Lauderdale, since by that time I was pretty well shut down mentally.
-I was concentrating on surviving the ordeal of being confined to our cabin for nine days, so I could ultimately return home to Canada.
-As can be seen by the ship’s route map, the Zaandam proceeded at full speed on a northerly course across the Caribbean Sea, rounding Cuba to the west by Havana.
+I make no journal entries and take no photographs for the two days it takes to sail from the Panama Canal to Fort Lauderdale, since by that time I am pretty well shut down mentally.
+I concentrate on surviving the ordeal of being confined to our cabin for nine days, so I am able to ultimately return home to Canada.
+As can be seen by the ship’s route map, both ships proceed at full speed on a northerly course across the Caribbean Sea, rounding Cuba to the west by Havana.